 • Quality of Care for In-Hospital Cardiac Arrest (p. e221)

-This year, heart disease and stroke still rank as the nation’s number 1 and number 4 causes of death, respectively.
+This year, heart disease and stroke still rank as the nation’s No. 1 and No. 5 causes of death, respectively.